5 Summer Water Conservation Tips for Your Landscape

 Group plants based on watering needs

-This is where you bring in the landscape experts!
+This is where you bring in the landscape experts in Dallas!
 Professionals have important knowledge about the best plants to plant in our region of Texas with our unique environment.
 They also know which plants to group together for a strategic approach to planting that minimizes water wastage.

 Do you have more questions about summer water conservation?
 At Southern Botanical, we prioritize sustainability when it comes to our work and we’d love to help you make your landscape the best it can be!
 Reach out to us here and let’s talk about your landscape.